-Band is one of the few classes where the teacher witnesses a student's musical and personal growth over an extended period of time.
+Band is one of the few classes where the teacher witnesses a student's musical and personal growth over an extended period.
 Because of this, directors have the unique opportunity to make a tremendous impact on a student's life.
-Recognizing that all of our students will not be music educators, experiences in band can help develop leadership potential that may be used in all professions.
-Here are a few ideas regarding positive ways to influence the lives of the young ladies in your classes.
+Recognizing that all our students will not be music educators, experiences in band, orchestra, or choir can help develop leadership potential that may be used in all professions.
+Here are a few ideas regarding positive ways to influence the lives of the young women in your classes.

 Recognize: Appreciate quiet leadership in girls.
-Listen to your young ladies' voices regardless of how loud or quiet they may be.
-Understand that young ladies may not exhibit traditionally "masculine" leadership qualities.
+Listen to your young women's voices regardless of how loud or quiet they may be.
+Understand that young women may not exhibit traditionally "masculine" leadership qualities.
 This includes assertiveness, competitiveness, and expressing oneself confidently.
-Look for the quiet leaders in the ensemble while understanding that gender is not an indicator for success or aptitude.
+Look for the quiet leaders in the ensemble while understanding gender is not an indicator for success or aptitude.

-Encourage: Approach and encourage young ladies who have leadership potential.
+Encourage: Approach and encourage young women who have leadership potential.
 Ask them what they are most proud of and what skills they want to develop.
-Listen to what they have to say, then help them achieve those goals.
+Listen to what they have to say then help them achieve those goals.

-Develop: Remember that leaders are created, not
+Develop: Leaders are created, not born.

-born.
 Help students identify their personal strengths and recognize their areas for growth.
-Although leadership training and development is for all, there may be some skills that will be approached differently by girls.
-Recognize those areas and make the adjustment in your training plans.
+Although leadership training and development is for all, there may be some skills approached differently by girls.
+Recognize those areas and adjust your training plans.

-Include: Be intentional about the inclusion of young ladies on your leadership teams, even at the highest levels.
-Try your best to ensure that the team reflects your membership.
+Include: Be intentional about the inclusion of young women on your leadership teams, even at the highest levels.
+Try your best to ensure the team reflects your membership.
 Be mindful of your interactions with women in leadership positions.
 Provide opportunities for your students to see women as leaders and role models.